Pre9o/Library-Management-System/README.md

 # Library Management System

-This repository contains a Library Management System developed in Java.
+This repository contains a Library Management System developed in Java during the third semester of the Computer Science course.
 The system allows users to manage a library's collection of books, borrowers, and transactions such as book loans and returns.
 It provides essential functionalities for librarians and users to interact with the library's catalog.

 ## Features
 - **Book Management**: Add, remove, and update book information (title, author, ISBN, etc.).